Greater Chicago Food Depository

 The Greater Chicago Food Depository (GCFD) is a nonprofit organization that fights hunger throughout Cook County, Illinois.
 The GCFD distributes donated and purchased food through a network of 700 food pantries, soup kitchens, shelters and community programs, serving more than 800,000 adults and children every year.
 In fiscal year 2016, the GCFD distributed more than 70 million pounds of nonperishable food, produce, dairy products, and meat—the equivalent of more than 160,000 meals every day.
 Of the $96,883,955 spent in 2016, over 90% went to direct food distribution programs.

-The GCFD is a charter member of Feeding America, the nation's food bank network.
+The GCFD is a charter member of Feeding America, the food bank network of the United States.